Dumengmeng/gen-webapp/README.md

 `$ elefed-cli [projectName]`

 ### Tips
-1. to make sure the folder is clean otherwise the commander will rewrite all the files.
+1. make sure the folder is clean otherwise the commander will rewrite all the files
+2. make sure you have the authority to explore git.elenet.me's repositories
-2. nodejs version > 9.0.0
+3. nodejs version > 9.0.0
+4. Mac is better